The information below has been prepared in conjunction with our partner, Little Green Pharma.

 In addition, cannabis can pass into a woman’s breast milk at high concentrations.

 Driving and Operating Machinery

 People who use medicinal cannabis, especially with THC present can experience dizziness, fatigue and concentration problems as side effects.
 This makes it difficult to carry out skilled tasks and can impair judgement.
 People who need to drive or operate dangerous machinery should not take medicinal cannabis with THC.

 A small number of people are hypersensitive to cannabis or other ingredients in medicinal cannabis products.
 These people should avoid using medicinal cannabis as it can cause a severe allergic reaction.

 Will I feel ‘high’ when taking medicinal cannabis?

 The cannabinoid in cannabis which is well-known as being responsible for numerous psychoactive properties is THC (tetrahydrocannabinol).

 Not all medicinal cannabis products have THC or enough of this cannabinoid to make a patient feel ‘high’.
-There are alternative options for patients that don't want an intoxicating 'high' effect so talk to your medical practitioner about using strains which are low in THC.
+There are alternative options for patients that don't want an intoxicating 'high' effect so patients have the option to talk to their medical practitioner about using strains which do not include THC.

 Can I drive whilst taking medicinal cannabis?